fabianaschneck/my_site/content/authors/fabi/_index.md

 #   link: http://lattes.cnpq.br/0976627401327631

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "fabiana.schneck@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Principal Investigators
+#- Principal Investigators
 ---

-aaaaaaaaa
+Inserir texto